With that good news, we want to show you exactly how it’s possible to pack on lean mass well into your 50s, 60s, and beyond.

 To make sure you are consuming enough calories, you will likely need to eat around four to five times per day, although eating that frequently is not necessary for building muscle — as long as you're getting the proper number of carbs, proteins, and healthy fats.

-Eating four to five times per day is not as difficult as it sounds, even if you're very busy.
+DON’T PANIC!
+Eating 4-5 times per day is not as difficult as it sounds – even if you're a very busy guy like I am.

 If you don't have time to prepare a full snack, two of your meals can simply be in the form of a protein shake or a meal replacement bar, plus a piece of fruit or vegetable.